leterDieu/Stellarity-mcoc/wiki/dev/docs/items/armor/ancient_armor.md

 <div markdown class="foka-infobox-text">
 **Ancient Armor** is a post-Dragon armor set obtained from Treasure Chests in End Cities that trades off a tiny fraction of defense in favor of increased combat capabilities.

-Full set bonus increases will even further expand player's fighting potential by further amplifying their damage.
+Wearing a full set of Ancient Armor will grant player a set bonus, which increases their damage on consecutive attacks.
 </div>
 <div class="foka-infobox-table">
 	<table id="foka-infobox--item">